websight-io/docs/docs/blog/2022/websight-meets-codespaces/index.md

 ---
 title: Develop WebSight with Codespaces
 description: GitHub Codespaces can be used to spin up fully configured dev environments in the cloud that start in seconds.
-It comes together with preconfigured tooling, like Docker and Java, and it's all what we need to start working with WebSight instantly.
+It comes together with preconfigured tooling, like Docker and Java, and it's all that we need to start working with WebSight instantly.
 author: Michał Cukierman
 publicationDate: 01.12.2022
 minReadTime: 10